clrobert/alpha_beta_pruning/README.md

 in: empty board
 out: all possible game states

+- [x] Function to evaluate a single move.
 - [ ] Function to evaluate a single game state.
 in: game state
-out: dictionary of possible moves with their values, or *value dict*
+out: dictionary of possible moves with their values, or *value matrix*

 - [ ] Function to evaluate all possible game states.
 in: all possible game states
 method: recursively evaluate all states from the end states.
-out: attach value dicts to each game state.
+out: attach value matrixs to each game state.

 - [ ] Ability to make a move
 in: reference to current game state